upstate-apc/upstate-apc/README.md

 # Lab Website

-This is the website of our upcoming research group, using a template by the [https://github.com/mpa139/allanlab](Allen Lab).
+This is the website of our upcoming research group, using a template by the [Allen Lab](https://github.com/mpa139/allanlab).